futureearthbiodiv/futureearthbiodiv.github.io/research/index.md

 ## Current Working Groups ##

 #### WG1: Putting species communities and their change on the map.

-Demonstrating the value and need for multi-species (inventory) data for assessing biodiversity change
+Demonstrating the value and need for multi-species (inventory) data for assessing biodiversity change.

-This working group aims to demonstrate the utility of a global biodiversity monitoring scheme through a case study that can be

 #### WG2: Biodiversity monitoring of globally distributed but readily delineated systems.